About the Philosophy Program

-This pursuit for a better understanding of life and our role in it, has made it inevitable that philosophers also consider the principles that make life valuable, and as such, seemingly abstract ideas like justice, and happiness are considered in ETHICS classes.
+The philosopher’s pursuit for a better understanding of life and our role in it has made it inevitable that philosophers also consider the principles that make life valuable, and as such, seemingly abstract ideas like justice, and happiness are considered in ETHICS classes.
 In a related vein, the very possibility of free will and moral choice, along with other topics concerning the nature of reality, God, and the self, are discussed in one of the oldest branches of philosophy, known as METAPHYSICS.

-Regardless of the specialty area, because of its insistence on rational dialogue, and its backbone in logic, philosophy makes a suitable preparation for most majors, but especially for those students that plan to go into law or policy making.
+Regardless of the specialty area, because of its insistence on rational dialogue, and its backbone in logic, philosophy makes a suitable preparation for most majors, but especially for those students who plan to go into law or policymaking.

 Upon completion of the program, students will: